K-pop: 1990s: Development of modern K-pop

 adolescent or sometimes very cute facial expressions, regardless of whether they're male or female singers."
 Over time, Korean-American artists have become successful due to their fluency.
 These efforts increase the marketability of K-pop while also increasing South Korean soft power, which has become an important part of official policy.

 The 1990s saw a reactionary movement against mainstream popular culture with the rise of illegal underground music clubs and punk rock bands such as Crying Nut.
 The 1997 Asian financial crisis not only prompted South Korean entertainers to look for new markets, with H.O.T. releasing a Mandarin-language album and Diva releasing an English-language album in Taiwan, but also prompted South Korea's leaders to focus on building the nation's cultural influence through music.
 The government poured millions into building infrastructure, technology, and a specific department within its Ministry of Culture for K-pop.
 Regulations were passed on karaoke bars, for example, to protect the interests of idols.

 Industry

 Agencies

 K-pop has spawned an entire industry encompassing music production houses, event management companies, music distributors, and other merchandise and service providers.
 The three biggest companies in terms of sales and revenue are SM Entertainment, YG Entertainment and JYP Entertainment, often referred to as the 'Big Three.'
+Recently, with the growth of HYBE, it has also come to be referred to as part of the 'Big Four.'
 These record labels also function as representative agencies for their artists.
 They are responsible for recruiting, financing, training, and marketing new artists as well as managing their musical activities and public relations.
 Currently, the agency with the greatest market share is S.M.
 Entertainment.
 In 2011, together with Star J Entertainment, AM Entertainment, and Key East, the Big Three companies founded the joint management company United Asia Management.